swup/swup/readme.md

 * Forget about timing. swup [detects the end of your animations](#animation-selector) and controls the whole lifecycle of transition automatically.
 * Don't worry about browser history… swup takes care of it, changes the url when it's needed and preserves browser native behavior on popState events.
 * Has some cool additional features for even better experience like [cache](#cache), smart [preload](#preload) without DDOSing your server, badass smooth "acceleration based" [scroll](#scroll) control, helpful [debug mode](#debug-mode), or support for [forms](#form-selector).

+Here is a little [demo](https://gmrchk.github.io/swup-gia-demo/about-gia.html) to fork.

+In case you like to do your animations in JavaScript, you may also check out [swupjs](https://github.com/gmrchk/swupjs).

 [Installation](#installation)